Tallow Soap Recipe & Lye Calculator

 What is a soap calculator?

-A soap calculator — also called a lye calculator or soap recipe calculator — works out the exact amount of lye and water needed to turn a specific blend of oils into soap safely.
-It uses each oil’s SAP value plus your chosen superfat and water settings, so you don’t have to do the chemistry by hand.
+A soap calculator, also called a lye calculator or soap recipe calculator, works out the exact lye and water you need to turn a specific blend of oils into soap safely.
+It uses each oil’s SAP value along with your superfat and water settings, so you do not have to do the chemistry by hand.

 Why do I need a lye calculator instead of just following a recipe?

-Because the moment you change an oil, a percentage, or a batch size, the correct lye amount changes too.
+Because the moment you change an oil, a percentage, or the batch size, the right amount of lye changes too.
 Following someone else’s recipe only works if you copy it exactly.
-A calculator lets you adjust freely and still land on a safe, balanced bar.
+A calculator lets you adjust freely and still end up with a safe, balanced bar.

 What superfat should I use?

-Most soap makers use between 3% and 8%.
-A 5% superfat is a reliable default that leaves the bar gentle while keeping a safety margin so no free lye remains.
-Richer, more conditioning bars often go to 6–8%.
+Most soap makers use 3 to 8%.
+A 5% superfat is a reliable default that keeps the bar gentle while leaving a safety margin so no free lye remains.
+Richer, more conditioning bars often go to 6 to 8%.

 NaOH (sodium hydroxide) makes solid bar soap.
 KOH (potassium hydroxide) makes liquid and soft soap.
-Some recipes use both — a dual-lye blend — to fine-tune how hard or soft the finished soap is.
+Some recipes use both, which is called a dual lye blend, to fine tune how hard or soft the soap is.
 This calculator supports all three.

 How do I figure out the water?

-There are three common ways, and the calculator does any of them: water as a percent of your oil weight (often 33–38%), a lye concentration (commonly around 33%), or a water-to-lye ratio (such as 2:1).
-The readout shows all three equivalents and warns you if the concentration gets too high.
+There are three common ways, and the calculator handles any of them: water as a percent of your oil weight, often 33 to 38%, a lye concentration, commonly around 33%, or a water to lye ratio such as 2 to 1.
+The readout shows all three at once and warns you if the concentration gets too high.

 How much lye does tallow soap need, and how much tallow should I use?

-It depends on your exact blend — enter your oils and the calculator returns the precise lye weight.
-As a starting point, many makers build around 70% tallow with 30% other oils (like coconut and castor) for a hard bar with better lather.
+It depends on your exact blend, so enter your oils and the calculator returns the precise lye weight.
+As a starting point, many makers build around 70% tallow with 30% other oils like coconut and castor for a hard bar with better lather.
 Pure 100% tallow works too and is very gentle, though it lathers less.

 How long does soap need to cure?

-Cold process soap generally cures 4–6 weeks.
-Curing lets excess water evaporate, which makes the bar harder, milder, and longer-lasting.
-Tallow-heavy bars in particular reward a patient cure.
+Cold process soap usually cures 4 to 6 weeks.
+Curing lets the extra water evaporate, which makes the bar harder, milder, and longer lasting.
+Tallow heavy bars in particular are worth the wait.

 Is this calculator free?